Skip to main content

 What we do that they don't

-• Works the same for Gmail and Outlook firms — OAuth in 90 seconds
+• Reads Gmail and Outlook the same way — OAuth in 90 seconds, no per-mailbox license

-• AI reading of every court e-service email and PDF is included, not an add-on
+• AI reading of every court e-service email and PDF is included, not a metered add-on

 • Files documents to your own Google Drive or OneDrive, organized per matter